jonnycomes/survivorpy/README.md

 ## Usage

-There are a few different ways to access Survivor data with `survivorpy`, depending on your preferences and needs.
-In all cases, the tables are provided as `pandas` DataFrames.
+There are a couple of different ways to access Survivor data with `survivorpy`, depending on your preferences and needs.
+In both cases, the tables are provided as `pandas` DataFrames.

 ### Import a table directly